 Assessment is in line with the JMHS assessment policy for modules which are delivered through the Science faculty.
-More specifically At KS3 students complete weekly assessed homework tasks based around key RSE knowledge and skills from the science curriculum.
-These tasks are multiple choice 20-mark assessments, designed to be accessible for all students.
-Students also complete an end of term assessment of all knowledge (including RSE), that includes longer answer questions.
+Students complete an end of term assessment of all knowledge (including RSE), that includes longer answer questions.

 At KS4 students complete an end of topic assessment of past exam questions.
 A significant amount of RSE content taught in KS4 is also examined in the GCSE specification for Science.
 Self-examination, sexual pressure and choice to delay are not part of the GCSE specification and are assessed through reflective activities.
 Each module is assessed through a short test for understanding.
-Further holistic assessment takes place electronically through on-line surveys and quizzes.
+Further holistic assessment takes place electronically through on-line surveys and guizzes.